henrik42/buttle/README.md

 		   (println e) ;; do something with the event (recur)))))

-__multi method__: you can _install_ your own proxy for _target_
+__multi method__: _install_ your own proxy for _target_
-interfaces/methods that.
-This acts like a AOP advice/proxy.
+  interfaces/methods.
+This acts like an AOP advice/proxy.
 Note that in this case you have to take care to send events if you need that (see `buttle.proxy/handle-default`).

 You can (re-) register the `buttle.proxy/handle :default`.

 	(defmethod buttle.proxy/handle :default [the-method target-obj the-args]
 	  (do-some-thing-with-call the-method target-obj the-args))

-And you can register method implementation for just specific interfaces, methods or a combination (see `test/buttle/proxy_test.clj` for more examples):
+And you can register multi method implementation for just specific interfaces, methods or a combination (see `test/buttle/proxy_test.clj` for more examples):

-    (proxy/def-handle [java.sql.Connection :buttle/getCatalog] [the-method target-obj the-args]
+    (buttle.proxy/def-handle [java.sql.Connection :buttle/getCatalog] [the-method target-obj the-args]
       (str "Connection/getCatalog: intercepted " (.getName the-method)))

 ## Examples